Emerging adulthood and early adulthood: Terminology

 Those in emerging adulthood that choose to attend college often begin their college or university experience with a limited worldview developed during childhood and adolescence.
-However, emerging adults who attend college or university are often exposed to different worldviews that they may consider, and eventually commit to.
+However, emerging adults who attend college or university are often exposed to different worldviews that they may consider and eventually commit to.
 Their worldview often expands and changes because of their exposure to various cultures, life experiences, and individuals with whom they form connections.
+This expansion of worldview is due in part to the feature of identity exploration that is a central feature of emerging adulthood.
+This includes emerging adults who attend college, as well as those who do not.

-Opposed to all of the stresses that normally accompany this time of life, a defining quality that is constant among most emerging adults is an optimism about the future.
-Americans between the ages of 18 and 24 were asked if they thought that their lives would be better or worse than their parents'.
-92% from this survey stated that they believed that their lives would be as good or better than their parents'.
-Though reasons for optimism differ from socioeconomic status (SES) and ethnic backgrounds generally emerging adults believe that they will have a happier family, or that they will have a higher paying job.
+Opposed to all of the stresses that commonly accompany this time of life, a defining quality that is constant among most emerging adults is optimism about the future.
+Americans between the ages of 18 and 24 were asked if they thought that their lives would be better or worse than their parents.
+92% of this survey stated that they believed that their lives would be as good or better than their parents.
+Though reasons for optimism differ from socioeconomic status (SES) and ethnic backgrounds, generally emerging adults believe that they will have a happier family, or that they will have a higher paying job.
 Though for emerging adults it is not just about the idea of having a better job or more income that is the source of their optimism, it has also been traced back heavily to the belief that they will have a better balance between work and home then their parents have.
-This optimism is usually traced back to young adults not having as much experience with failure as their older counterparts.
+This optimism is usually traced back to young adults having less experience with failure than their older counterparts.

-Jeffrey Arnett was able to gain powerful insights by interviewing individuals and listening to them.
-He found five characteristics that are unique in this stage of life, including Identity exploration, instability, self-focus, feeling in-between and possibilities.
+Jeffrey Arnett gained powerful insights by interviewing individuals and listening to them.
+He found five unique characteristics in this stage of life, which are identity exploration, instability, self-focus, feeling in-between, and possibilities.

-Expanding on the Five Characteristics of Emerging Adulthood
+Five characteristics

-"Starting in 1995, psychologist Jeffrey Jensen Arnett, PhD, interviewed 300 young people ages 18 to 29 in cities around the nation over five years, asking them questions about what they wanted out of life."
-While interviewing these young adults, he found that many of them in this age range had similar things to say about the stage of life that they were in even though each of the participants was coming from different situations and environments.
+Psychologist Jeffrey Arnett began interviewing young people about their lives in 1995.
+He interviewed 300 adults ages 18–29 throughout the United States over a five year span.
+While interviewing these young adults, he found that many of them in this age range had similar things to say about the stage of life they were in even though each participant was coming from different situations and environments.
 While interviewing young adults, Jeffrey Arnett found five repeated themes' characteristics as distinctive and pertinent to this stage of emerging adulthood.
 Below, these characteristics and why Jeffrey Arnett felt they distinguished this developmental period are discussed.